sysbender/myNotes/golang.md

 ### stack growth
-stack is about 2K for go routine. if it is not enough, it will be copied and moved to a new consecutive place with a 25% percent bigger size.
+* stack is about 2K for go routine. if it is not enough, it will be copied and moved to a new consecutive place with a 25% percent bigger size.
+* heap using for any value that will be shared across go-routine boundaries
+*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI5MTY0NjM0OSwxODE1NjI1MjIzLDIxMD
-A4MDQ1NSwtMzMwMjQ4ODYwLC0xOTE2NjE0Nzc1LDE2NDk0NTc1
-NDIsLTM5NjA4OTEzMCwtMTExMTQyMzM1MSwtMzc2MzAxNDUwLC
-01ODA4MzgzNjEsOTQwNDU5NjQ1LDExNzAyODUxMiwtODY3Mjcz
-NTY5LDEyMjgzODM5MDEsMTM3ODk3Mzk5MiwtNDkxNzQ3NDM1LD
-ExNDM2MzY0MTcsLTg2MjA0ODEzMSwxNzg4NjM1ODIyLC0xNTE2
-NDc0MzM0XX0=
+eyJoaXN0b3J5IjpbMTI2MDM2MDM1NiwxMjkxNjQ2MzQ5LDE4MT
+U2MjUyMjMsMjEwMDgwNDU1LC0zMzAyNDg4NjAsLTE5MTY2MTQ3
+NzUsMTY0OTQ1NzU0MiwtMzk2MDg5MTMwLC0xMTExNDIzMzUxLC
+0zNzYzMDE0NTAsLTU4MDgzODM2MSw5NDA0NTk2NDUsMTE3MDI4
+NTEyLC04NjcyNzM1NjksMTIyODM4MzkwMSwxMzc4OTczOTkyLC
+00OTE3NDc0MzUsMTE0MzYzNjQxNywtODYyMDQ4MTMxLDE3ODg2
+MzU4MjJdfQ==
 -->